Libensemble/libensemble/docs/papers/joss/paper.md

 # Statement of need

+There are a growing number of packages aimed at workflows, and a sub-set of these focus on running ensembles of calculations on clusters and supercomputers.
+A dynamic ensemble refers to packages that automatically steer the ensemble based on intermediate results.
+This may involve deciding simulation parameters based on numerical optimization or machine learning techniques, among other possibilities.
+Other packages in this space include Colmena and the RADICAL-Ensemble Toolkit.

+[***merge sim/gen with this?]
+[***where communications?]

+LibEnsemble stands out primarily through its generator-simulator paradigm, which eliminates the need for users to explicitly define task dependencies.
+Instead, it emphasizes data dependencies between customizable Python user functions.
+This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble, maximizing code re-use.
+For instance, users can readily choose an existing generator function and tailor a simulator function to their particular needs.

+Some crucial considerations relevant to these packages include:

+- Portability - running on different machines with different schedulers, hardware, MPI runners with minimal modification to user scripts.

+- Scalability - working efficiently with large simulations and many concurrent simulations.

+- Dynamic resources - ability to dyanmically assign machine resources to simulations.

+- Ease of use - does the software require a complex setup.

+- Ability to cancel simulations on on-the-fly.

+To acheive portability, libEnsemble employs system detection beyond other packages.
+It detects crucial system information such as scheduler details, MPI runners, core counts, GPU counts (for different types of GPU), and uses these to produce run-lines and GPU settings for these sytems, without the user having to alter scripts.
+For example, on a system using "srun", libEnsemble will use srun options to assign GPUs, while on other systems it may assign via environment variables such as ROCR_VISIBLE_DEVICES or CUDA_VISIBLE_DEVICES, while the user only states the number of GPUs needed for each simulation.
+For cases where autodetection is insufficient the user can supply platform information or the name of a known system via scripts or an environment variable.

+By default, libEnsemble divides available compute resources amongst workers.
+However, when simulation parameters are created, the number of processes and GPUs can also be specified for each simulation.
+Combined with the portability features, this makes it very simple to transfer user scripts between platforms.

+libensemble takes the philosohpy of minimising required dependencies, while supporting various back-end mechanisms when needed.
+For example, the vast majority of users do not require to be running a database application or special run-time to use libEnsemble, but for those that do, Balsam can be used on the back-end by substituting the reguler MPI executor for the Balsam executor.
+This approach simplifies the user experience and reduces the initial setup and adoption costs when using libEnsemble.

+The close coupling between libEsnemble generator and simulators enable the generator to both asychronously be taking in results and updating models, and to cancel previously issued simulations.
+Running simulations can be terminated and resources recovered.
+This is more flexible compared to other packages, where the generation of simulations is external to the dispatch of a batch of simulations.

+libEnsemble supports persistent user functions.that run on workers, maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.

 Examples of way in which libEnsemble has been used in science and engineering problems include:

 - Optimization of variational algorithms on quantum computers [@Liu2022layer].